fwg-dev/travel_info/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Instructions:
+When you run the generator, you'll be asked to choose a number between 1-4 that match the languages provided in the menu.
+When you choose the number, a list of countries that speak that language will be populated.
+If you'd like to learn about another language, please select 'y'and press enter when prompted.Then select another number.
+If you do not want to learn about different language, please enter any key to exit the app.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/travel_info.